Information about supporting registered charities through COVID-19

 Where should I volunteer?

-Staying home is vital during the Level 4 Alert period, unless you are an essential worker, but there are still lots of opportunities to volunteer.
+As we transition through alert level 2 there may be more opportunities to volunteer however you should always keep in mind your safety and the safety of those around you.
 There are 17 regional volunteering centres around New Zealand.
 Connect with your local Volunteering centre(external link) for more information on how to help.

 How can I donate safely?